Image

 DENISE WILSON retired from teaching three years ago, and two years ago planted her first gourd seeds.
 After waiting a year for the gourds to cure, she began crafting them in the fall of 2020.
 “Retirement made my creative juices flow,” relates Denise and the idea of crafting a product that she grew was exciting.
 Denise says “each gourd is different and has its own personality so it is a never-ending supply of inspiration.”
 She may spend a week creating one gourd---carving, wood burning, staining, painting, adding pine needles, gourd tendrils, beads and even some recycled Indian silk sari fabric.
 The result makes her work unique and one-of-a-kind.
 Meet this creative individual in Booth 168.

-Moderate rain, with a high of 51 and low of 33 degrees.
-Light rain in the morning, overcast in the afternoon,
+Patchy rain nearby, with a high of 54 and low of 41 degrees.
+Sunny for the morning, partly cloudy in the afternoon, clear in the evening, patchy rain nearby overnight.